Meresger/text-augmentation-graph-clonal/README.md

 ### TextAugmentation-CLONALG-AMR
-Welcome to the TextAugmentation-CLONALG-AMR repository!
 This repository showcases a graph-based approach and the Clonal Selection Algorithm (CLONALG) for text augmentation in Natural Language Processing (NLP) tasks.

 ## Overview
 Annotated data plays a crucial role in training machine learning models.
 However, manually labeling large amounts of data with high-quality annotations can be time-consuming and labor-intensive.
 In the field of NLP, the labels provided by human annotators vary in competency, training, and experience, leading to arbitrary and ambiguous standards.
 To address the challenges of insufficient high-quality labels, researchers have been exploring automated methods for enhancing training and testing datasets.